 How to use Google Meet with Google Calendar

 One of the most convenient Google Meet features is its seamless integration with Google Calendar, which rules the enterprise world.
 As soon as anyone schedules a meeting in Google Calendar, a Google Meet link will be automatically added to the event for everyone.

 Once you click “Join with Google Meet,” you’ll be redirected to the Google Meet app and see all the same options to do a Google Meet share screen, turn on captions, chat, etc.

 Tip: Tired of copying and pasting meeting links?
 With In Your Face, you don't even have to open Calendar to find a path to your next video call.
 This meeting app puts all the information about your upcoming calls in one place and sends you notifications with clickable meeting links.
 It is a great addition to any video conferencing platform you use.

 If you’d like to join meetings on the go, a Google Meet download is available for both iOS and Android mobile devices.
 But what about using a Google Meet app on Mac?

 As mentioned above, in Google Meet vs Hangouts vs Zoom, Google’s primary difference is that it’s based purely online.
-That doesn’t, however, mean that you can’t use Google Chat and Meet directly on your Mac.
-You just need the right tool for it.
+That doesn’t, however, mean that there are no other tools that do the job.

 Enhance Google Meet screen sharing